JohnKTestRepo/aws-infra-terraform-/README.md

 ---

-### Credential Safety Best Practices
+## 9. Credential Safety Best Practices

-When working with Terraform and AWS, it’s crucial to keep your AWS credentials and private keys secure:

-- **Never hardcode AWS access keys or secrets** directly in your Terraform files or commit them to version control.
+- ❌ Never hardcode AWS access keys or secrets in `.tf` files.
-- Use **AWS CLI named profiles** stored securely in your `~/.aws/credentials` file, and specify the profile in your Terraform provider configuration (e.g., `profile = "default"`).
+- ✅ Use AWS CLI named profiles stored in `~/.aws/credentials`.
-- Keep sensitive files like private keys and `terraform.tfvars` **excluded from Git** by listing them in `.gitignore`.
+- ✅ Keep sensitive files like private keys and `terraform.tfvars` out of Git using `.gitignore`.
-- During live demos or recordings, **avoid showing your credentials on screen** — do not open or display credential files or environment variables.
-- Authenticate using preconfigured AWS CLI profiles or environment variables **outside the demo window** to keep your secrets safe.

-Following these practices protects your AWS account and infrastructure from accidental exposure or misuse.
+- 🎥 For demos, do not show terminal output with credentials or open those files live.

 ---